Mismatch repair endonuclease PMS2: Role in normal colon

 Sequential sections of the same colon crypt with immunohistochemical staining (brown) showing normal high expression of DNA repair proteins PMS2 (A), ERCC1 (B) and ERCC4 (XPF) (C).
-This crypt is from the biopsy of a 58-year-old male patient who never had colonic neoplasia and the crypt has high expression of these DNA repair proteins in absorptive cell nuclei throughout most of the crypt.
-Note that PMS2 and ERCC4 (XPF) expression (in panels A and C) are each reduced or absent in the nuclei of cells at the top of the crypt and within the surface of the colonic lumen between crypts.
+This crypt is from the biopsy of a 58-year-old male patient who had never had colonic neoplasia, and it shows high expression of these DNA repair proteins in the absorptive cell nuclei throughout most of the crypt.
+Note that PMS2 and ERCC4 (XPF) expression (in panels A and C) is reduced or absent in the nuclei of cells at the top of the crypt and within the surface of the colonic lumen between crypts.
 Original image, also in a publication.

-PMS2 is usually expressed at a high level in cell nuclei of enterocytes (absorptive cells) within the colonic crypts lining the inner surface of the colon (see image, panel A).
+PMS2 is usually expressed at a high level in the cell nuclei of enterocytes (absorptive cells) within the colonic crypts lining the inner surface of the colon (see image, panel A).
 DNA repair, involving high expression of PMS2, ERCC1 and ERCC4 (XPF) proteins, appears to be very active in colon crypts in normal, non-neoplastic colonic epithelium.
 In the case of PMS2, the expression level in normal colonic epithelium is high in 77% to 100% of crypts.

 Cells are produced at the crypt base and migrate upward along the crypt axis before being shed into the colonic lumen days later.
 There are 5 to 6 stem cells at the bases of the crypts.
 If the stem cells at the base of the crypt express PMS2, generally all several thousand cells of the crypt will also express PMS2.
 This is indicated by the brown color seen by immunostaining of PMS2 in most of the enterocytes in the crypt in panel A of the image in this section.
 Similar expression of ERCC4 (XPF) and ERCC1 occurs in the thousands of enterocytes in each colonic crypt of the normal colonic epithelium.

 The tissue section in the image shown here was also counterstained with hematoxylin to stain DNA in nuclei a blue-gray color.
-Nuclei of cells in the lamina propria (cells which are below and surround the epithelial crypts) largely show hematoxylin blue-gray color and have little expression of PMS2, ERCC1 or ERCC4 (XPF).
+Nuclei of cells in the lamina propria (cells which are below and surround the epithelial crypts) largely show hematoxylin blue-gray color and have little expression of PMS2, ERCC1, or ERCC4 (XPF).